aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-textbox/access-the-text-box-by-the-name/_index.md

     // Create an object of the Workbook class
     Workbook workbook;

-    // Access first worksheet from the collection Worksheet sheet = workbook.GetWorksheets().Get(0);
+    // Access the first worksheet from the collection Worksheet sheet = workbook.GetWorksheets().Get(0);

     // Add the TextBox to the worksheet int idx = sheet.GetTextBoxes().Add(10, 10, 10, 10);

-    // Access newly created TextBox using its index & name it TextBox tb1 = sheet.GetTextBoxes().Get(idx);
+    // Access the newly created TextBox using its index and name it TextBox tb1 = sheet.GetTextBoxes().Get(idx);
     tb1.SetName(u"MyTextBox");